Blitzgiving: Production

 Jorge Garcia speaking at Wondercon in Anaheim, California.

 "Blitzgiving" was written by Theresa Mulligan Rosenthal and directed by Pamela Fryman.
-Fryman was the director for nearly every episode of the series.directed nearly every episode of the series.
+Fryman was the director for nearly every episode of the series.

 "Blitzgiving" stars Josh Radnor as Ted Mosby, alongside Jason Segel as Marshall Eriksen, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
 The episode guest stars Jorge Garcia as the titular character Steve Henry / The Blitz.
 Garcia's role on Lost is referenced in the episode through various lines of dialogue.
 Additionally, the numbers 4, 8, 15, 16, 23, and 42, which are central to the mythology of Lost, are also mentioned.
 Garcia later reprised his role as Blitz in a cameo appearance in the closing moments of the ninth season episode "Gary Blauman".
 Jennifer Morrison appears as the recurring character Zoey Pierson.
 Following her role as Allison Cameron on the medical drama House, Morrison wanted a more comedic role.